trynova/website/pages/blog/internals-of-nova-part-2.md

 ### Array heap data

-First, let's look how I want to eventually store the humble Array in Nova's
+First, let's look at how I want to eventually store the humble Array in Nova's
 heap:

 ```rs